mtxpt/dcp-api/structured_api.md

 ### 1.6.4.
 Place Order

-- Place Order by quote id. before placing order, quote api is called to get a quote.
+- Place Order by quote id / quote params. before placing order, quote api is called to get a quote.

 - The timeout for this interface call is 2000ms.
 Peak QPS: 50.